prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 Note that currently, Prysm's implementation syncs forward-only.
 The process of syncing backwards towards the genesis block is called "backfilling", and will be supported in a future Prysm release.

 To sync from a checkpoint, your Prysm beacon node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and the **genesis state** for the network you're using.
-Your node can fetch this information from a trusted peer node either via a **network request**, or via **file export/import**.
+Your node can import this information from a trusted peer node either via a **network request**, or via **file export/import**.

 ## Configure checkpoint sync via network request